bb010g/betterdiscordctl/README.md

   Works like `betterdiscordctl status`.

-* `betterdiscordctl status --flatpak`
+* `betterdiscordctl status -f ptb`

-  Shows the BetterDiscord status for a Discord installed via Flatpak.
+  Shows the BetterDiscord for the PTB flavor.

-* `betterdiscordctl install -f ptb`
+* `betterdiscordctl install -f canary`

-  Installs BetterDiscord to the PTB flavor, instead of the default.
+  Installs BetterDiscord to the Canary flavor.

-* `betterdiscordctl reinstall -f canary`
+* `betterdiscordctl reinstall --flatpak`

-  Reinstalls BetterDiscord to Discord Canary.
+  Reinstalls BetterDiscord to a Discord installed via Flatpak.

 * `betterdiscordctl uninstall --snap`

-  Uninstalls BetterDiscord for a Discord installed via Snap.
+  Uninstalls BetterDiscord from a Discord installed via Snap.

 ## Files